The Ultimate Guide to Remixing

 Following the advent of magnetic tape and its rise in commercial use, multitrack recording was soon developed in tandem with the experimental electroacoustic genre named Musique Concrète, which used tape manipulation to create sound compositions.

 But we’re not quite there yet.

 Remixing, as we know it today, didn’t begin until the late 60s in Jamaica.

 Local engineers would mix, rearrange, and rebuild tracks to suit different audiences.
-Notables such as Ruddy Redwood, King Tubby, and Lee “Scratch” Perry made stripped-down instrumental mixes of reggae tunes, which started out simple but became more complex over time through the addition of effects like reverb and delay.
+Notables such as Ruddy Redwood, King Tubby, and Lee “Scratch” Perry made stripped-down instrumental mixes of reggae tunes, adding effects like reverb and delay to make things different.

 Then, everything changed when

 the fire nation attacked Tom Moulton came along.

 Accomplishments: Nothing major.
 I only invented the remix, breakdown, and 12-inch single vinyl format.

 During the mid-1970s, DJs were employing creative tricks such as looping and tape edits to keep audiences interested.